Rajat-dhyani/charity_donors/README.md

 ## Project Highlights
 *This project is designed to get me acquainted with the many supervised learning algorithms available in sklearn, and to also provide for a method of evaluating just how each model works and performs on a certain type of data.
 It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.*

+**Achievements:**
+* Trained and tested 3 different supervised machine learning models to predict the likelihood of donations.
+* Classifiers used : k-nearest neighbors,  Ada Boost, Random Forest
+* Achieved accuracy and f-score of 84.83 %  using Random Forest

 Things i have learnt by completing this project:
 * How to identify when preprocessing is needed, and how to apply it.
 * How to establish a benchmark for a solution to the problem.